SJackson123/Tetris-Reinforcement-Learning/README.md

 ## Results:

-There are 3 folders containing the results from training each of the 3 agents: ce_results, dqn_results, and combine_results.
-These contain the trained agent networks and storing the rewards for plotting.
+There are 3 folders containing the results from training each of the 3 agents:
+'ce_results', 'dqn_results', and 'combine_results'.
+These contain the trained agent
+networks and storing the rewards for plotting.